THE ROAD TO REFORM

 As of this writing, Congress appears to be at an impasse, after nine months of intense debate and the passage of two major bills (one in each chamber) still unable to agree on a piece of legislation.
 The president has made clear that immigration reform is his top domestic priority, and legislators from both camps spent the summer insisting on the need for change.
 And yet, as the 109th Congress draws to a close, it seems unlikely that members will make a serious effort to resolve their differences before going home to face voters in November.

 In fact, the nation is far less divided on immigration, legal or illegal, than the current debate suggests.
-In the last six months, virtually every major media outlet has surveyed public attitudes on the issue, and the results
+In the last six months, virtually every major media outlet has surveyed public attitudes on the issue, and the results have been remarkably consistent.
+Americans continue to take pride in the United States' heritage as a nation of immigrants.
+Many are uneasy about the current influx of foreigners.
+But an

 - Full website and iPad access